 Born into a family of funeral directors, Iain knew from the age of five that he wanted to be a funeral director like his grandfather and his father – well, he has always told everyone that he was five but his mother recently corrected him and said he was just three years old when he first announced his intention.
 Nothing made him change his mind, and after going to work for another company in his late teens and gaining his Diploma, he returned to join the family business aged 20, becoming the fourth generation to be involved.

 The Steel family are well known in Winchester – they have been carrying out funerals for the people of the town since 1860, and Iain’s grandfather, Stanley was twice elected Mayor of Winchester, serving on the City Council for 25 years.
 It was Stanley who steered the former builders and undertakers of his uncle’s day in the direction of specialising in funeral directing, and he was joined in 1962 by his son Richard.

 Iain shares his father’s love of singing and acting and has appeared in several local societies.
-Vice Chair of the Board of the Theatre Royal and President of St. John Ambulance, he has also been actively involved in the National Association of Funeral Directors for many years, acting as an Examiner for almost two decades, and is currently European Group Secretary for Selected Independent Funeral Homes.
+Former Vice Chair of the Board of the Theatre Royal, he is Chair of Winchester Theatre Trust and President of St. John Ambulance, he has also been actively involved in the National Association of Funeral Directors for many years, acting as an Examiner for almost two decades, and is currently European Group Secretary for Selected Independent Funeral Homes.

 This solid involvement in the community that they serve is instinctive to the Steels, it’s as much a part of their lives as their work.
 In fact, being part of the community and serving members of the community when they have been bereaved is one and the same thing to Iain.
 He is the epitome of someone who is what he does, the business of being a funeral director is in his DNA.